-Further detailed evaluation of online authority would also have to be undertaken amongst so-called schismatic or syncretic groups, such as the Nation of Islam (and offshoots), and branches of the Ahmadiyya and Qadiani movements.
+Further detailed evaluation of online authority would also have to be undertaken amongst so-called schismatic or syncretic groups, such as the Nation of Islam55 (and offshoots), and branches of the Ahmadiyya and Qadiani movements.
 The two distinguish themselves from each other in the way that they view their found Mirza Ghulam Ahmad.
 Qadiana also describe themselves as 'Ahmadiyya' and see Mirza Ghulam Ahmad as a 'prophet'.
 The apologetic Lahore Ahmadiyya Movement site aims to counter the image of (their branch of) Ahmadiyya Islam as being a 'deviant sect', and instead represents itself in the mainstream.
-Ahmadiyya have been accused (especially by some 'Wahhabi' followers) of casting their founder Mirza Ghulam Ahmad in the same light as the Prophet Muhammad.

-There are several areas that have not been covered by this discussion.
-Regions including the Central Asian Republics, where access levels to the Internet remain low, are in a developmental stage in relation to the Internet and online authority.
-For example, Kazakhstan, whose government defines itself as a 'secular state', appeared to have little in the way of materials in the Kazakh languages about Islam other than a site containing prayers for children to learn.
-For many regions with substantial Muslim populations, Internet access was in the hands of an elite, being relatively low compared with other global access levels.
+Ahmadiyya have been accused (especially by some 'Wahhabi' followers) of casting their founder Mirza Ghulam Ahmad in the same light as the Prophet Muhammad.56 access levels to the Internet remain low, are in a developmental stage in relation to the Internet and online authority.
+For example, Kazakhstan, whose government defines itself as a 'secular state', appeared to have little in the way of materials in the Kazakh languages about Islam other than a site containing prayers for children to learn.57 For many regions with substantial Muslim populations, Internet access was in the hands of an elite, being relatively low compared with other global access levels.58